-

 1. Local data protection laws and scope

-Royal Decree M/19 of 9/2/1443H (16 September 2021) approving Resolution No. 98 dated 7/2/1443H (14 September 2021) The Personal Data Protection Law (“PDPL”) is the main data protection law in KSA.
-PDPL takes effect on 23 March 2022 and there is a compliance grace-period of one year until 23 March 2023.
-Further implementing regulations are due to be published in advance of the effective date.
+Royal Decree M/19 of 9/2/1443H (16 September 2021) approving Resolution No. 98 dated 7/2/1443H (14 September 2021) The Personal Data Protection Law, as amended by Royal Decree No. M/148 of 5/9/1444H (27 March 2023) ("PDPL") is the main data protection law in KSA.

-There are also other sector specific laws and other mandatory documents which address data protection.
+There are also other sector-specific laws and other mandatory documents which address data protection.

 Cybersecurity Law